d-koppenhagen/angular-tag-cloud-module/README.md

 })
 export class AppComponent {
   zoomOnHoverOptions: ZoomOnHoverOptions = {
-    scale: 1.3 // Elements will become 130 % of current zize on hover
+    scale: 1.3, // Elements will become 130 % of current zize on hover
-    transitionTime: 1.2 // it will take 1.2 seconds until the zoom level defined in scale property has been reached };
+    transitionTime: 1.2, // it will take 1.2 seconds until the zoom level defined in scale property has been reached
+    delay: 0.8 // Zoom will take affect after 0.8 seconds };

   data: CloudData[] = [